alivia-23/chat-app/README.md

   - works for reasonable desktop browser sizes
   - is valid HTML/CSS (note "it works" is different than "is valid")
   - follows basic semantic principles
-- You may use data-set-X HTML attributes to hold identifiers for your data if needed

 ## Limitations

-- use these packages only, otherwise no external JS
+- used these packages only, otherwise no external JS
   - `express`
   - `cookie-parser`
   - the babel and webpack-related packages